Discover

 By the early 1990s several dedicated

-Following in the footsteps of the legendary discoverer Robert
+programs.
+Following in the footsteps of the legendary discoverer

-Evans, some of these amateurs searched visually.
-Others used digital
+Robert Evans, some of these amateurs searched visually.
+Others

-CCD cameras to look deeper into space.
-Around this time, Mirko
+used digital CCD cameras to look deeper into space.
+Around this

-Villi, an Italian astronomer, started the International Supernovae
+time, Mirko Villi, an Italian astronomer, started the International

-Network.
-The ISN was a group of amateurs who, by using the internet,
+Supernovae Network.
+The ISN was a group of amateurs who, by

-shared discovery data and helped each other with the supernova
+using the internet, shared discovery data and helped each other

-confirmation process.
-This concept was especially helpful when
+with the supernova confirmation process.
+This concept was especially

-because of bad weather.
-The ISN also had an internet web page
+not possible because of bad weather.
+The ISN also had an internet

-that displayed images of new discoveries.
-It included the supernova’s
+web page that displayed images of new discoveries.
+It included

 In 1993,